hariseldon99/GSL-WIN64/README.md

     $ make
     $ make install

+**Note:** If you're compiling natively on Windows, then simply run the './configure' command above without the '--host' flag.

 ### Build Windows Executable

 Once cross-compilation is complete, build the Windows Installer executable in the same shell with: